 The Water Resources Agency manages, protects, stores and conserves water resources in Monterey County for beneficial and environmental use, while minimizing damage from flooding to create a safe and sustainable water supply for present and future generations.

-Interested in participating in the 2018 maintenance season?
+Interested in participating in the 2018 Fall Maintenance Season?

-The online Work Plan Form will be available by March 15th and due April 30th.
+The online Work Plan Form is available until April 30th.
+Please fill it out today!

 Maintenance Area Locator Map